Foods and cooking techniques for following a vegan diet

-Some chose to avoid animal products for health reasons, others for ethical ones, but all vegans eat a diet consisting of only plant-based foods.
+Some avoid animal products for health reasons, others for ethical ones, but all vegans eat a diet consisting of only plant-based foods.
 Unlike vegetarians, who might eat dairy, honey or eggs, many vegans will drink milk made from soy or other plants, drizzle agave nectar into their tea and eat scrambled tofu at breakfast.

 Veganism as a way of life began to take hold in the 1940s, and over the last few decades, it (along with vegetarianism) has attracted millions of people worldwide.
 But merely giving up animal products doesn't automatically create a healthy diet.

 Certain nutrients, including calcium, vitamins B12 and D, iron and omega-3 fatty acids, are less abundant in plant-based products.
 Highly processed vegan convenience foods can be just as full of fat, sugar, and sodium as their non-vegan counterparts.
 So make sure you’re in the know about what substitutes provide a healthier alternative.

 Ingredients vegans can enjoy as part of a healthy diet

 If you’re going to eat a vegan diet you’ll need to familiarise yourself with certain key foods.
 These delicious, satisfying ingredients will help you get the nutrients you need.

 Beans, peas, and lentils are vegan staples — they provide protein, fibre and a host of vitamins and minerals.
 Some are also a good source of iron, which is a mineral that may be lacking in a vegan diet.
 Legumes are also a ZeroPoint™ food on the WW program, meaning you don't need to track them.